 Length and Commitment

-Each semester for a 4-day session (Tuesday–Friday) that includes: core courses, enhancement programming, specialty courses, advisor meetings; beginning second year of program: 1–2 days every other week for coursework throughout the semester.
+- On Campus - 4-day session (Tuesday–Friday) each semester that includes: core courses, enhancement programming, specialty courses, advisor meetings; beginning second year of program: 1–2 days every other week for coursework throughout the semester.